 Getting to Loei

 Even though Loei is one of the least populated provinces in Thailand, visitors will be happy to learn that it has its own airport.
-There are options to fly from Bangkok directly into the tiny Loei Airport.
+There are options to fly from Bangkok directly into the tiny Loei Airport and you can even reserve a rental car at the airport.

-You can also travel by railway, but the train only services Loei’s neighboring provinces.
+It’s also possible to travel by railway, but the train only services Loei’s neighboring provinces.
 The Northeastern Line goes to Khon Kaen and Udon Thani and the Northern Lines goes to Phinsanalok.
-Either way, you’ll have to take a bus to your final destination in Loei if you don’t have your own transportation or a friend to come pick you up.
+Either way, you’ll have to take a bus to your final destination in Loei if you don’t have a friend pick you up or your own ride.

 Rather than bore you with the specific details here, we’ve created a separate guide to traveling to and around Loei.